radius-project/radius/docs/content/getting-started/tutorial/webapp/webapp-overview/index.md

 The website listens on port 3000 for HTTP requests.

 The website uses the MongoDB protocol to read and store data in a database.
-The website reads the environment variable `DB_CONNECTION` to discover the database connection string.
+The website reads the environment variable `DBCONNECTION` to discover the database connection string.

 You can download the source code [here](/tutorial/webapp.zip) if you want to see how the frontend is built.